Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/08-errors.md

 ### The good stuff is usually at the bottom

-Stack traces can get VERY long if there's lots of function calls.
-Usually, you don't need to look at the whole thing.
-Start by looking just at the error message, and the last part of the stack trace.
-This will tell you the error that happened, and the line where the error actually occurred.
+Stack traces can get VERY long if there are lots of function calls.
+Usually, we don't need to look at the whole thing.
+We can start by looking just at the error message, and the last part of the stack trace.
+This will tell us the error that happened, and the line where the error actually occurred.

-### Search engines are your friend!
+### Search engines are our friend!

 What if we looked at the error message and it wasn't clear to us what it was saying?
 We can search for the error message online to help us find out what's going on!